 In her early forties, Chandi Wyant’s world crumbled in the wake of a divorce and traumatic illness.
 Determined to embrace life by following her heart, she set out on Italy’s historic pilgrimage route, the Via Francigena, to walk for forty days to Rome.

-We’re very excited to host author Chandi Wyant on Facebook Live on April 29th (RSVP here) to discuss her book Return to Glow: A Pilgrimage of Transformation in Italy.
+We had our book club with author Chandi Wyant on April 29, 2020 to discuss her book Return to Glow: A Pilgrimage of Transformation in Italy.
+Click here to watch the video.
 You can purchase a copy here but first enjoy an excerpt:

 Chapter One: Lost